Reshma Saujani: Finance industry

 Saujani worked at the law firm Davis Polk & Wardwell LLP, where she defended securities fraud cases, and on a pro bono basis handled asylum cases.
 In 2005, she joined the investment firm Carret Asset Management.
 Subsequently, she joined Blue Wave Partners Management, a subsidiary of the Carlyle Group, the global alternative asset management firm specializing in private equity.
 She was an associate general counsel at Blue Wave, an equity multi-strategy hedge fund; it was closed in the aftermath of the 2008 market collapse.
 Immediately prior to running for Congress, Saujani was a deputy general counsel at Fortress Investment Group.
-In 2012, Saujani founded Girls Who Code, a nonprofit organization which works to close the gender gap in technology.
-In 2015, she collected a salary of $224,913 from the organization, according to Internal Revenue Service filings.

-In September 2015, Reshma Saujani was named to Fortune Magazine's 40 Under 40 list.

 Politics

 Saujani was on the National Finance Board for Hillary Clinton during Clinton's campaign for president in 2008.
 Following the primaries, she was named vice-chair of the New York delegation at the 2008 Democratic National Convention in Denver.

 In September 2011, she was named one of City & States "40 under 40" for being a young influential member of New York City politics.